parduckids/mfa-group-a/TESTING.md

 #### To run all tests:

+To run all test files in the specified order:

 ```bash
 pytest
 ```
-To run all test files in the specified order:
+To run a specific test folder:

 ```bash
 pytest tests/